TOPdesk logo

 This blog is tagged to the following categories:

 If you’ve checked out the ITIL 4 best practice guidance or the guide on ITIL, you might be wondering what happened to the ITIL service lifecycle we first saw in ITIL v3.
 Well, it’s no longer there.
-Before I elaborate on what happened to the service lifecycle, here’s a quick recap of what it is.
+Before I elaborate on what happened to the service lifecycle in ITIL 4, here’s a quick recap of what it is.

 The ITIL service lifecycle explained